activoricordi/nijinsky/README.md

 # Nijinsky

 A set of reactive event driven architecture GitOps templates.
 It is an **Infrastructure as code** project.
-It target to be deployed in main cloud providers such as [Amazon Web Services](https://aws.amazon.com/), [Microsoft Azure] and [Google Cloud].
+It target to be deployed in main cloud providers such as [Amazon Web Services](https://aws.amazon.com/), [Microsoft Azure](https://portal.azure.com) and [Google Cloud](https://cloud.google.com).

 ## What is an Event?